hassancpu/ChimeraChallenge2025_Task_3/README.md

 - Fusion of slide, RNA, and clinical data with multiple **fusion modules**
 - Risk score prediction using a **linear classifier**

-> ⚡ The framework enables end-to-end survival prediction from multi-modal patient data.

 ---

 ## 📂 Data